Does Homeowners Insurance Cover Storage Units?

 Let's explore exactly what homeowners insurance covers, and when a tenant might need that upgrade!

+Your tenants want to know what kind of protection their belongings have.
 We’ll go over the different ifs and ands below so you can confidently determine what your plan, or your tenant’s plan, actually covers.

 Does Homeowners Insurance Cover Self Storage?